 WordPress recommends that the configuration for your host is:

 - MySQL version 5.6 or greater OR MariaDB version 10.0 or greater

 - HTTPS support

-If you are using legacy environment (and an older version of wordpress), then the minimum requirements are:
+The following are the minimum requirements if you are using a legacy environment (and an older version of WordPress):

 - PHP 5.2.4+

 Third-party projects, such as Project Nami, have a custom database layer to support Microsoft SQL Server.

 When attempting to migrate from MySQL-based WordPress to Microsoft SQL Server-based WordPress, problems arise because each database server has unique SQL syntax that is not fully compatible.
 All-in-One WP Migration does not support migration between MySQL and Microsoft SQL Server, but we can recommend a few workarounds:

 - You can migrate your WordPress site from Microsoft SQL Server to MySQL using All-in-One WP Migration.

 - You can switch WordPress from Microsoft SQL Server to MySQL temporarily to complete the migration, and then use a third-party tool or manually convert your MySQL database to a Microsoft SQL Server database.